MV10/mv10.github.io/_posts/2018-02-05-cache-release-resources-azure-functions.md

 ## Register with `AddSingleton`

-These examples would be easy to convert to a `static` library approach, which is probably how I'd implement them if we were not using the dependency injection extensions in our Functions apps.
+These examples would be easy to convert to a `static` library approach, which is probably how I'd implement them if we were not using the dependency injection extensions in our Functions apps, and if we didn't have non-Functions dependencies on the libraries.

 If your cachces are injected services, it is important that the services be registered with `AddSingleton`, otherwise you'll incur the very startup overhead you're trying to avoid, and the application will rarely (if ever) correctly release those references.